 - There is a strong partnership with Daily Planet Health Services, a local provider of medical services that is co-located in the organization.
-This direct access bas provided much-needed emphasis on the physical health need’) of individuals.
+This direct access has provided much-needed emphasis on the physical health needs of individuals.

 - Prevention services are heavily involved in all facets of federal, state, and local government as well as Virginia Commonwealth University.
 They have offered services in the community for more than 30 years to both the community at large and in a targeted manner to children as early as kindergarten age.

-- Prevention services include a wide array of education services in multiple media in an attempt to reach as many audiences all possible.
+- Prevention services include a wide array of education services in multiple medias in an attempt to reach as many audiences as possible.
 These range from Facebook posts to public service announcements and a middle school play targeted toward education ranging from drug and alcohol use to violence prevention.